PlaidCloud/website/content/en/docs/tasks/job/parallel-processing-expansion.md

 - Even using labels, managing so many Jobs is cumbersome.
-- If you create many Jobs in a batch, you might place high load on the Kubernetes control plane.
-Alternatively, the Kubernetes API server could rate limit you, temporarily rejecting your requests with a 429 status.
+- If you create many Jobs in a batch, you might place high load on the PlaidCloud control plane.
+Alternatively, the PlaidCloud API server could rate limit you, temporarily rejecting your requests with a 429 status.
 - You are limited by a {{< glossary_tooltip text="resource quota" term_id="resource-quota" >}}
   on Jobs: the API server permanently rejects some of your requests